 It has been pointed out in these pages that there are many things in the former book that might well have suggested many major things in the other.
 Not a few things merely, one or two, or half dozen, but many; and it is this fact of many things of similarity and the cumulative force of them that makes them so serious a menace to Joseph Smith’s story of the Book of Mormon’s origin.
-(B. H. Roberts, Studies of the Book of Mormon, 240)

 THE LEGEND OF CAPTAIN KIDD